 Corner Middle School

-The mission of Corner Middle School is to serve our community of learners by:
+Corner Middle School believes we will accomplish our Mission and Vision in serving our community of learners by:

-· Meeting the needs of diverse learners in order to prepare them for college and entry into the work force.
+- Meeting the needs of diverse learners in order to prepare them for college and entry into a career pathway.